 Dr. Chou was chosen to serve on our Board due to his strong background in finance and his substantial experience with public company boards of directors, including several technology-focused companies.

 LaVerne H. Council Chief Executive Officer, Emerald One, LLC

-Director since December 2020 Compensation Committee Age: 61 Audit Committee Director since December 2020 Compensation Committee
+Age: 62 Director since December 2020

+Audit Committee Compensation Committee